alfusinigoj/kerberos-auth-egress-wcf-client-interceptor/src/RouteServiceIwaWcfInterceptor/readme.txt

 		<add key="ClientUserPrincipalName" value="client_username@domain" />
 	</appSettings>

-7. Target service UPN has to be provided in the client/endpoint/identity configuration as in the sample below.
-If not, system will try to use the SPN 'host/foo.bar' (based on the below sample)
+7. Target service UPN has to be provided in the client/endpoint/identity configuration as in the sample below, else will ignore kerberos ticket injection for that endpoint

 	<system.serviceModel>
 		...